stowball/hucssley/README.md

 #### Themes: `$hu-themes`

-As well as the standard `$hu-colors`, “color” classes can also be generated for theming your application based on the key/vaue pairs in this map.
+As well as the standard `$hu-colors`, `background-color`, `border-color` and `color` classes can also be generated for theming your application based on the key/vaue pairs in this map.

 By default, no themes are provided, but making your own is easy: